frntc/SIDKick/README.md

 There is a second Teensyduino-sketch (SIDKickEEPROM) which initializes the SIDKick-configuration stored in the EEPROM of the Teensy.

-I made a very simple (and not very comfortable to use) command line tool to path the hex-files.
-This is required if you want to add PRGs to the launcher in the menu.
-I provide a batch file for Windows, a script for Linux users, and an example list of PRGs to demonstrate the patching.
-Upload the patched firmware then using the Teensyloader.
+I made a very simple (and not very comfortable to use) command-line tool to patch the hex-file.
+Patching is required if you want to add PRGs to the menu launcher.
+I provide a batch file for Windows, a script for Linux users, and an example PRG-list.
+Upload the patched firmware afterwards using the Teensyloader.

 ### Recommended Procedure:
 -	flash and run SIDKickEEPROM